A history of the 340 year-old Paradise Gardens in Bethnal Green

 Paradise Gardens is perhaps the most overlooked patch of green in the East End, but this small green opposite St. John’s Church at the junction of Roman Road and Bethnal Green Road has been a testament to public green spaces for over 340 years.

-The garden has historic Grade II status, having been a protected green space for the public since 1678, which back then was designated ‘commonland.’
-The wider area is also protected as it is now part of the Bethnal Green Conservation Area that includes a cluster of Grade II listed buildings – including the the Bethnal Green Library, Museum of Childhood and York Hall
+The garden has historic Grade II status, having been a protected green space for the public since 1678, which back then was designated ‘common land.’
+The wider area is also protected as it is now part of the Bethnal Green Conservation Area that includes a cluster of Grade II listed buildings – including the Bethnal Green Library, Museum of Childhood and York Hall

-The row, which was built in the 18th and 19th century, was home to the famous British Jewish boxer, Daniel Mendoza (1764-1836).
+The row, built in the 18th and 19th centuries, was home to the famous British Jewish boxer, Daniel Mendoza (1764-1836).
 This English boxing champion lived at No. 3 Paradise Row and you will see a blue plaque commemorating his time here.

 Want to imagine what this area would have been like in the Victorian Era?
 According to Charles Booth’s famous map of poverty in London, Paradise Row would have been a relatively rare wealthy row of houses, in a largely poor area.